 The USBHOF Nomination & Selection Committee assembles the ballot from the qualified applications submitted.
-No more than 10 nominees may appear on a ballot in any category in a given year.
 Ballots are distributed to a group of pre-qualified voters including past inductees, leaders in the cycling industry, media representatives and key players from the sport’s governing bodies across all disciplines of the sport.
 The votes are tallied and the new class of inductees are notified and invited to the annual Induction held every fall.

 Annual Induction Ceremony

-Individual tickets can be purchased in advance at the USBHOF online store.
-Early-bird ticket sales will be available beginning in the summer and advance purchase is recommended as event seating is anticipated to sell-out.
+Early-bird ticket sales will be available beginning in the summer and advance induction ticket purchase is recommended as event seating is anticipated to be a sell-out.

-Sponsorships and corporate table purchases will also be available for the induction.
+Sponsorship and corporate table purchases will also be available for the induction.
 Please contact us for more information.